Greens and Left Alliance: Economy and taxation

 In the economic and fiscal spheres, AVS believes that a reform of the wealth tax is necessary, stating that "today wealth taxes weigh heavily on those who have little and little on those who have a lot".
 For this reason, it proposes the abolition of IMU and stamp duty on investments and the introduction of a single, progressive personal wealth tax on assets over 5 million euros, which grows up to 2% over 50 million.
 It aims to combat tax evasion and to achieve this it proposes the incentive of the use of electronic money, the use of databases to cross-reference taxpayers' data, the strengthening of electronic invoicing and split payment, especially on online and POS purchases.
 It also proposes to deny any tax amnesty, to increase the resources available for controls and to guarantee the certainty of punishment for tax crimes.

 European Union, foreign policy and defense

-AVS considers it necessary to build a common European foreign and defence policy, including its own army, in order to make the European Union more autonomous and more independent from the United States and to rationalize military spending, without therefore increasing it further in the member countries.
-At the same time, it proposes the inclusion in the Treaty on European Union the "repudiation of war as an instrument of offence against the freedom of other peoples and as a means of resolving international disputes".
+AVS considers it necessary to build a common European foreign and defence policy, including a European army, in order to make the European Union more autonomous and more independent from the United States and to rationalize military spending, without therefore increasing it further in the member countries.
+At the same time, it proposes the inclusion in the Treaty on European Union (EU) the "repudiation of war as an instrument of offence against the freedom of other peoples and as a means of resolving international disputes".
 It supports strengthening the EU's democratic process, starting with the elimination of member countries' right of veto and a greater centrality of the European Parliament, while also limiting the influence of lobbying activities through "comprehensive legislation".

-On the Israeli-Palestinian conflict, AVS, in addition to condemning Hamas, condemns the actions of the Israeli army towards Gaza and proposes the recognition of the state of Palestine on the basis of the 1967 borders and to guarantee the coexistence in peace of the two peoples in their respective territorial integrity.
+On the Israeli–Palestinian conflict, AVS condemns both Hamas and the actions of the Israel Defense Forces towards the Gaza Strip, and support the two-state solution.
+It proposes the recognition of the state of Palestine on the basis of the 1967 borders and to guarantee the coexistence in peace of the two peoples in their respective territorial integrity.
 It demands full respect for international law and the conduct of investigations "into violations, war crimes and genocide" perpetrated by the government of Israel.
 For the latter, it calls for sanctions commensurate with these violations and to stop all military supplies and the suspension of the association agreement between the European Union and Israel (on the basis of Article 2).

-On the Russian invasion of Ukraine, it condemns Putin for the aggression in Ukraine while considering it necessary to interrupt military supplies to Ukraine and "start negotiations for a lasting peace".
+On the Russian invasion of Ukraine, it condemns Vladimir Putin for the aggression in Ukraine while considering it necessary to interrupt military supplies to Ukraine and "start negotiations for a lasting peace".